Who am I?

 Some facts about me!

-I was an active member of Replit Ask (Replit’s support forum), and I was a Jr. Mod (Trust Level 4) on that forum, before it got shut down.
+- I was an active member of Replit Ask (Replit’s support forum), and I was a Jr. Mod (Trust Level 4) on that forum, before it shut down.
+I deleted my Replit account after that.

-I am a huge Discourse fan.
-I stumbled upon the Replit Ask, which was powered by Discourse, which then led me to be active on Discourse Meta after Replit Ask shut down.
+- I am a big Discourse fan.
+I stumbled upon Replit Ask, which was powered by Discourse, which then led me to be active on Discourse Meta after Replit Ask shut down.

 Recent Posts